© Eva Blue

 Go out to dinner…

 Montréal’s food scene is world famous and always expanding, and we’re here to make sure you hear about the exciting developments first.
 So jump right into your trip and get the skinny on the latest, greatest options out there with our list of brand new restaurants.
 Whether you’re hungry for French bistro classics, modern Moroccan or Cambodian-Mexican fusion, it’s all here.

 … And a show

 The best place to start?
-The unparalleled Vitrine, the cultural hub right in Montréal’s downtown core, where all the shows and happenings are listed and tickets can be bought.
+The unparalleled Vitrine, the cultural hub right in Montréal’s downtown core, where all the shows and happenings are listed.
 It’s right next to the Place des Arts, home to the city’s ballet scene, opera, classical music performances and more, as well as the Musée d’art contemporain de Montréal and outdoor performances on the Place des Festivals year round.

 Have brunch on a boat

 Start at the breathtaking Old Port and head off aboard the AML Cavalier Maxim to see the city from another vantage point as you enjoy a delicious brunch.
 The views on the Jacques-Cartier Bridge, Habitat 67, the Farine Five Roses building, and many more defining sites make this original outing a family favourite.
 Bateau-Mouche also offers amazing tours, not for brunch but rather for dinner, a beautiful time to gaze at the illuminated Jacques-Cartier Bridge.
 Prefer land?
 We’ve got you covered.

 Stroll through a garden

 After that feast, time to stretch your legs a little in the Jardin des Origines: shaped like a turtle, the Maison Saint-Gabriel, Museum and Historic Site’s new garden was inspired by crops grown by First Nations peoples from the 17th century.
 The garden focuses on themes such as medicine, nutrition, basketry and embroidery.
 If you’ve got more time on your hands, there’s nothing like the Montréal Botanical Garden—miles of beautiful flora both indoors and out.

 Get your shop on